iamakshat01/bloodfinder-frontend/README.md

 ## 1. Frontend

-1. Run `npm install`.
+1. Run `yarn install`.
 2. Generate your Map API key using this [link](https://console.cloud.google.com/google/maps-apis/overview?pli=1) and replace it with the keys in index.html & Map.js files of frontend.
-3. Change backend port in App.js file if you change it in backend, by default the backend is setup to run on port 8000.
+3. Change backend port in App.js file if you change it in backend, by default the backend is setup to run on port 3000.

 ## 2. Backend